Neponset River: In popular culture

 The Neponset River figures in the movie Black Mass, referencing an area south and east of the Keystone Shoreline in Dorchester, Massachusetts on the north bank, underneath the area where the Interstate 93 / Southeast Expressway / Route 1 bridge spans the river.
 A character in the movie makes reference to the area as "Bulger's Burial Ground", where crime boss James "Whitey" Bulger had the bodies of several of his murder victims buried.
 That unmarked burial ground really did exist, but in actuality was approximately one mile north of the area referenced in the film, near Tenean Beach in the Dorchester Shores Reservation.

 2.4 mi of the Lower Neponset River Trail opened in 2003.
 The trail follows the former right-of-way of the Dorchester and Milton Branch Railroad, the western part of which is also used by the MBTA Mattapan Line.

-The Gillette Stadium Lighthouse is the largest lighthouse type structure in America.
-While the structure is located next to the Neponset River, the Gillette Stadium Lighthouse is not a real lighthouse because the Neponset River is not a federally controlled water way in Foxborough, as it is less than 2 miles wide.
+The Gillette Stadium Lighthouse is the largest lighthouse-type structure in America.
+While the structure is located next to the Neponset River, the Gillette Stadium Lighthouse is not a government-recognized lighthouse because the Neponset River is not a federally controlled water way in Foxborough, as it is less than 2 miles wide.
 Gillette Stadium Lighthouse stands at 218 feet tall and 22 stories high.